syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

 ---
-title: Conversion | Syncfusion
+title: Conversion | DocIO | Syncfusion
-description: This section illustrates how to convert a Word document into other supported file formats
+description: This section illustrates how to convert a Word document into other supported file formats using Syncfusion Word library (Essential DocIO)
 platform: file-formats
 control: DocIO
 documentation: UG
 ---
-# Conversion
+# Conversion in Word Library

 ## Working with Document Conversions